Alexander-901/WHSTechNotes/journal.md

 Fiona   |	   Gado Gado    |	Creme Brulee
 Tobias 	|  Shrimp Ceviche |	French Apple Cake
 Leanne		| Beef Wellington |	Raspberry Tiramisu
+# November 3, 2025
+Prompt: Helping S.N.A.P.
+S.N.A.P. is a prgram that helps millions of families buy groceries each month, so when funding runs out, many people struggle to afford healthy food.
+If S.N.A.P. runs out of funding, it WILL effect people at their lowest, those that are struggling to even get by.
+We can help prevent this by spreading awarness, sharing this information to those that need it.
+We can share this helpful information through the internet through websites or apps, and if people can't access them, we can share it through papers and billboards.
+If I had to create a tool to solve food insecurities, I would call it "feeding needs", something simple so people can remember.
+The tool would show places that can help with food, like soup kitchens, and point to ways to live with less stress.